Your life is full, fast, and demanding, and lately it feels like it’s tipping from busy into overwhelming

 and those tools often aren’t accessible in the exact moment they’re needed.

-Relief tends to happen later, after the day is over, rather than during the moment stress first activates in our body.
+Relief tends to happen later, after the day is over, rather than during the moment stress first activates in your body.

 Without regular practice that strengthens recovery itself, the nervous system stays stuck in urgency and tension, and the cycle quietly repeats.